 - 1. Winding Up.
-Upon termination of this Compact for any reason, upon expiration of the Compact, and if the School ceases operations or otherwise dissolves, the Superintendent may supervise the winding up of the business and other affairs of the School; provided, however, that in doing so the Superintendent will not be responsible for and will not assume any liability incurred by the School under this Compact.
-WIS and School personnel will cooperate fully with the winding up of the affairs of the School.
+Upon termination of this Compact for any reason, upon expiration of the Compact, and if the School ceases operations or otherwise dissolves, the School Board shall be responsible for winding up of the business and affairs of the School with the advice and consultation of the Superintendent.
+The School Board and School personnel will cooperate fully with the OSPI with the winding up of the affairs of the School.
 The School's obligations for following a termination protocol and winding up of the affairs of the school shall survive the term of this Compact. - 2.
 Disposition of Assets.
 All assets, including tangible, intangible, and real property in use by the School but originally owned by the State, or assets purchased using up to 25 percent of public funds allocated by OSPI, are the property of the State and shall be returned to the State upon nonrenewal or termination, in accordance with relevant law.

-VII.
-GENERAL
+VII.GENERAL